 - The OpenLiteSpeed WebAdmin (the server management interface) at

-wouldn’t open in the browser. - Server load was high: numerous PHP processes (
+http://[SERVER_IP]:7080wouldn’t open in the browser. - Server load was high: numerous PHP processes (

-), an average load (load average) exceeding 10 with 8 CPUs, and swap memory heavily utilized (400 MB out of 981 MB).
+lsphp), an average load (load average) exceeding 10 with 8 CPUs, and swap memory heavily utilized (400 MB out of 981 MB).

-, previously used for WebAdmin, had been removed, and its Let’s Encrypt certificates had expired (since June 2022), causing issues with HTTPS access.
+The domain [olddomain.com], previously used for WebAdmin, had been removed, and its Let’s Encrypt certificates had expired (since June 2022), causing issues with HTTPS access.

 Step 1: Diagnosing WebAdmin OpenLiteSpeed Inaccessibility

-The first issue was that the OpenLiteSpeed WebAdmin at http://[SERVER_IP]:7080
+The first issue was that the OpenLiteSpeed WebAdmin at http://[SERVER_IP]:7080 wasn’t accessible.
+I started with some basic checks.

 Checking Port 7080